On \mu-Compatible Metrics and Measurable Sensitivity: Connections to pairwise sensitivity and other literature

 With this in mind, our Theorem~\ref{thm:non-meas-sens} implies the following theorem concerning pairwise sensitivity.

-\begin{theorem} Let $(X,\mu,T)$ be a nonatomic ergodic finite measure-preserving dynamical system such that $T$ is forward measurable.
-Suppose further that this dynamical system is not measurably isomorphic to a Kronecker transformation.
+\begin{theorem} Let $(X,\mu,T)$ be a nonatomic ergodic finite measure-preserving dynamical system.
+Suppose further that this dynamical system is not isomorphic mod 0 to a Kronecker transformation.
 Then, for any $\mu$-compatible metric $d$, $T$ is pairwise sensitive with respect to $d$. \end{theorem}

-Note that many of the additional assumptions we need to make do not significantly narrow down the applicability of this result.
-Cadre and Jacob also work in the finite measure-preserving setting, and their main result also applies only to ergodic transformations.
-Just like we showed with W-measurable sensitivity in the Remark in Section~\ref{sec:remark-non-atomic}, if a measure space has points of positive measure, no transformation on it can exhibit pairwise sensitivity with respect to any metric.

 We do need to assume that the metric $d$ is $\mu$-compatible.
 However, while Cadre and Jacob never specify any restrictions on their metric, they also tacitly use several very similar properties.
 For example, they extensively use the notion of the \emph{support} of a measure (i.e., the complement of the largest open set of zero measure), which is not well-defined without the assumptions that open and closed sets are measurable, and that the space is separable (if the space were not separable, the union of all open sets of measure zero may have positive measure even if measurable).
 Together, these two properties are almost sufficient to force the metric to be $\mu$-compatible, as the following proposition shows.